Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/vgw.md

 - Requirements to work:
     - Each customer site needs to have an uniq ASN
     - Each VPN needs to end on the same VGW
+    - Sites must not have overlapping IP ranges
+- We can connect up to 10 CGW
+- Can serve as a failover connection between on-premises locations